VictorNicollet/MiniDiffs/README.md

                    FromOld (-12,7) ]
     }

+    // JSON:
+    ["Besar",1,[10,7],4,[-12,7]]

 By using character pairs, it is very likely that some pairs will simply not be present, which readily identifies locations where a cut will necessairly happen (whether a move, deletion or insertion) and thus lets the algorithm concentrate independently on the pieces in-between such missing character pairs.
-Those pieces will also likely contain pairs that are unique in the source text, which is a very fast way to identify where a given piece of text might be coming from.
+Those pieces will also likely contain pairs that are unique in the source text, which is a very fast (actually, constant-time) way to identify where a given piece of text might be coming from.

 The algorithm uses these hints to identify reused pieces (which will become `FromOld` instructions) and missing pieces (which will become `FromNew` instructions).
 In some situations, there will be no unique pairs, which will cause the algorithm to guess a position.
 This behavior is not optimal, but is fairly infrequent on typical medium-sized human text, so correctly handling it was not part of the algorithm objectives (but you are free to try).